k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_delete_only_task.md

 A Delete task contains only the **Delete** task type and deletes (cleans) the selected entities from the target environment.
 The delete task also releases the cleaned entities if the entity is reserved.

-Note that the deleted flows must be implemented in the Fabric implementation.
+Note that the delete flows must be implemented in the Fabric implementation.

 Click for more information about the [delete implementation](/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md).